-The RX spurious emissions requirements for BS type 1-C are that for each antenna connector, the power of emissions shall not exceed basic limits specified in table 7.6.2-1.
+The RX spurious emissions requirements for BS type 1-C are that for each antenna connector, the power of emissions shall not exceed basic limits specified in table 7.6.2-1, unless stated differently in regional regulation.

 The Rx spurious emissions requirements shall apply to BS that support NR or NR with NB-IoT operation in NR in-band.